Connector Customization

 </e-connectors>

-The connectors zIndex property specifies the stack order of the connector.
-A connector with greater stack order is always in front of a connector with a lower stack order.
+The zIndex property specifies the stack order of connectors.
+A connector with a greater stack order appears in front of connectors with lower stack orders, enabling precise control over visual layering.

 The following code illustrates how to render connector based on the stack order.